El Helicoide: Bolivarian Revolution

 On 16 May 2018, a prison riot occurred in El Helicoide, with several political prisoners arrested during the protests; Venezuelan authorities fired tear gas and buckshot at individuals in the area.
+Among the inmates was the American Joshua Holt; the U.S. Embassy in Caracas expressed concern that Holt and other U.S. citizens were in danger.

+Closure

+Following the capture of Nicolás Maduro and his wife Cilia Flores during the U.S. military operation on January 3, 2026, Delcy Rodríguez assumed the interim presidency.
+In the days that followed, President Donald Trump publicly announced that a "torture chamber in the heart of Caracas" was being shut down, referring explicitly to El Helicoide.
+Trump described it as part of efforts to dismantle the repressive apparatus of the previous regime, calling it a "torture center" and linking it to abuses against opponents.

+At the same time, the interim government announced the release of a "significant number" of political prisoners (Venezuelans and foreigners) as a "unilateral gesture of peace".
+Human rights organizations confirmed releases, with family members gathered outside the building awaiting further releases.
+Some sections of the complex began to empty, with reports of transfers and dismantling operations.
+However, there is no definitive official confirmation from the interim Venezuelan authorities of a total closure or complete dismantling.

+On January 30, 2026, Delcy Rodríguez confirmed the facility's closure and its transformation into a sports and cultural center for the security forces.
+At the same time, during the opening ceremony of the judicial year before the Supreme Court of Justice, the president announced a draft general amnesty law that would theoretically cover all cases since the arrival of Chavismo in 1999.
+The scope of the bill would cover not only political prisoners but also drop criminal charges against numerous exiled political leaders.

 Cells

 El Helicoide originally had a cell known as "Preventive I" in its Access Area, also known as "Infiernito" (Little Hell), with dimensions of 3 x 5 meters and where new arrivals were held.
 By 2014, it was the only cell of this type, but when detentions began to increase, three additional areas were created later, known as "Preventive II", "Preventive III" and "Preventive IV".
 By 2015, Preventiva I was intended for common prisoners, while the other three cells were intended for students, Twitter users and "guarimberos".
 One of the largest cells in El Helicoide was referred to as the "Guarimbero" cell, itself an annex of the "Guantánamo" cell.
 While "Guantánamo" held the majority of non-political detainees, detainees arrested during protests or opposition were incarcerated in the "Guarimbero" cell.
 Both cells have been overcrowded and in very poor conditions, with no access to water or toilets, and where inmates have had to sleep on the floor.